Evidence that Mass Loss on the Red Giant Branch Decreases with Metallicity: Integrated Red Giant Branch Mass Loss

 The \Dnu{} scaling relation, however, depends on both evolutionary phase and metallicity, because it is tied to the overall structure of the acoustic cavity.
 Deviations from this relation are corrected using \fDnu{}, a theoretically derived factor, but it could be subject to uncertainties in stellar models.
 From Equations~\ref{eq:sc-mass} and \ref{eq:sc-radius}, fractional mass and radius errors relate to fractional \fDnu{} errors as $\delta M/M = 4 \delta\fDnu/\fDnu$ and $\delta R/R = 2 \delta \fDnu/\fDnu$, respectively, with each relation applying separately to RGB and RC stars.
 Therefore, a 10\% shift in $\delta (\Delta M)/M$ implies a 5\% shift in $\delta (\Delta R)/R$.

 Because Gaia provides independent radius measurements, $\delta (\Delta R)/R$ can be estimated by $(R_{\rm seis} - R_{\rm Gaia})/R_{\rm Gaia}$, permitting a test of this hypothesis.
 I used $R_{\rm Gaia}$ values from the APOKASC-3 catalog, and computed the difference in this quantity between RGB and RC stars across metallicity bins, as shown in Figure~\ref{fig:radius}.
 The observed differences are at most 1\%, well below the 5\% required threshold, thereby ruling out this explanation.
 This conclusion assumes that the accuracy of the $\Dnu$ scaling relation is the sole factor contributing to the RGB-RC differences.
-I tested two other mass scales using different \fDnu{} corrections reported by \citet{Pinsonneault2025}.
-Both tests produced values consistent with those shown in Figure~\ref{fig:radius}.
+I tested two additional mass and radius scales reported by \citet{Pinsonneault2025}, each using a different \fDnu{} correction.
+Both radius scales produced results consistent with those shown in Figure~\ref{fig:radius}.

 Moreover, while asteroseismic scaling relations show signs of breakdown in very metal-poor regimes \citep{Chaplin2020,Huber2024,Larsen2025}, extensive testing near solar metallicity does not support such deviations \citep{Brogaard2018,Zinn2019,Liyg2021}.